 Disability Communications Fund (DCF) supports organizations in the collection and evaluation of data on a service or target population for the purpose of documenting best practices, gap analysis, or advocating for systemic changes.
 This may include pilot and trial programs prior to seeking government funding.

-DCF also wants to encourage the development and testing of new technologies and services that benefit individuals with disabilities.
-If proven successful, this has the potential to improve the quality of life far beyond the initial project participants.
+DCF also wants to encourage the development and testing of new technologies and services that benefit individuals with disabilities, recognizing this has the potential to improve the quality of life for people with disabilities far beyond the initial project participants.

 Grantees need to publicly share the results of their project in one of the following ways:

--Open sourcing (making specifications of a device, app or program available for public use or modification).
+- Open sourcing (making specifications of a device, app or program available for public use or

 Disability Communications Fund (DCF) wants to foster collaboration and exchange among stakeholders serving the communication needs of Californians with disabilities, so that best practices can be shared and redundancy is avoided.

-DCF also supports projects that improve or expand existing stakeholder and professional networks (California-wide or regional), or intent to establish new networks.
-Network building may include information collection, outreach, identifying and piloting network activities, and implementation of a long term network strategy.
+DCF also supports projects that improve or expand existing stakeholder and professional networks (California-wide or regional), or intend to establish new networks.
+Network building may include information collection, outreach, identifying & piloting network activities, and implementation of a long term network strategy.

 GrantWatch ID#: 161912